|On this page|

 Hip Shift Per Frame

-Specifies how much the hips can be shifted by in a single frame.
-This can reduce sudden motion of the hips on uneven terrain.
+When turned on, specifies how much the hips can be shifted by in a single frame.
+This can reduce sudden hip motion on uneven terrain.

 Knee Damping Threshold (%)